Six Kings Slam: Dates, schedule and how to watch Rafael Nadal and Novak Djokovic in Saudi Arabia exhibition

 When is the Six Kings Slam?

-The Six Kings Slam will be held at The Venue in Riyadh, Saudi Arabia from Wednesday 16 October to Saturday 19 October.
+The Six Kings Slam takes place at The Venue in Riyadh, Saudi Arabia from Wednesday 16 October to Saturday 19 October.

 What is the format?

-The quarter-finals will be held on Wednesday 16 October, with the winner of Medvedev/Sinner taking on Djokovic a day later, when Nadal will also face Rune or Alcaraz.
-Competitors will then have a rest day, before a final and a third-place play-off on Saturday 19 October.
+The quarter-final were held on Wednesday 16 October, with Sinner beating Medvedev to set up an encounter with Djokovic a day later, and Alcaraz likewise booking his spot in a semi-final against Nadal.
+After the semi-finals, competitors will then have a rest day, before a final and a third-place play-off on Saturday 19 October.

 As it’s a non-ATP-sanctioned event, players will not earn any ranking points.
 Each of the six participants is guaranteed a minimum prize of $1.5m (£1.15m), though, with the winner will taking home the largest prize in tennis history: $6m (£4.59m).